ngrq123/same-space/README.md

 ## Evaluation Results

-These are the hyperparameters with the best `validation_loss` of 0.363170:
+These are the hyperparameters with the that produced the `validation_loss` of 0.363170 and `accuracy` of 0.859827:

 | hparam   |     value |
 |:---------|----------:|